PoCInnovation/Pool2022/Software/day05/React/README.md

 npm start
 ```

-If you get a page with de React's logo spinning, then you can continue !
+If you get a page with de React's logo spinning, then you can continue!

 ***